 Hydration & End Of Life

-not always be forced to drink.
+According to their progress in the end-of-life process, people who receive hospice care should not always be forced to drink.
 Dehydration will not cause any discomfort to the patient, as long as they are given intravenous fluids and enough fluid in the mouth to prevent them from becoming too dry.
 Dehydration makes many patients feel more comfortable because it reduces gastric juice secretion, thereby reducing or eliminating nausea and vomiting.
 In the past, many patients reported that their happiness increased after they stopped eating and drinking.

 When nutrition is provided to patients through intubation, it can make them feel nauseous, cause them to vomit or cause them to have diarrhea or flatulence.
 Which is caused by the bloating caused by air being pumped in.
 Eating and drinking in the final stages of life can cause suffocation or inhalation of food or liquid into the lungs (inhalation).
 Intravenous therapy (IV), nasogastric tube or nail tube can nourish the body and improve comfort.